schoeberl/chisel-lab/lab2/README.md

 ```

 This shows that the default implementation just copies the value of ```a```
 to the output.
 Clearly not a majority circuit.
-Change the Majority circuit
+Change the Majority component
-to implement a majority circuit.
-You can watch the logic table for debugging,
+to implement the majority circuit.
+You can watch the logic table for debugging.
-but at the end run:
+However, at the end run:
 ```
 sbt "testOnly MajorityFull"
 ```